 The late 1950’s and early 1960’s was a successful time for mobile homes.
 Record sales were broken year after year, and waiting lists for buyers were a common occurrence.

-There’s several reasons why the manufacturers enjoyed high sales and record profits during this time.
+There are several reasons why the manufacturers enjoyed high sales and record profits during this time.
 One of the main reasons was the countries healthy economy.
 The nation was experiencing a dramatic growth – the big wars were over, the factories were hiring and the middle class was thriving.
 Two generations were leading the sales; retirees and young couples that had just enough credit to buy a new mobile home.
-Each group wanted the latest trends and modern conveniences but at an affordable price and mobile homes gave then exactly what they wanted.
+Each group wanted the latest trends and modern conveniences but at an affordable price and mobile homes gave them exactly what they wanted.

 The builders also played a large role in their own success.
 They focused on offering the consumers the latest trends and endless options.
 There were so many mobile home builders in the nation that the competitive market required the companies to continuously offer bigger and better homes just to stay in business.
 They had to offer new and improved, year after year and before their competitors did.
 ‘Cutthroat’ was one industry insider’s word to describe it.
 Fortunately, most of them met the demand with unique designs and original floor plans.
 Every year a completely new design or style was added to the lineup.
 If one builder released a new floor plan, three other builders would offer the same within the year.
 It was a cutthroat industry, but it was all-American, and the designs that came from that era are still popular more than half a century later.